 Many of our 50+ job search clients are still in the prime of their careers and are at their peak earning levels.
 Their job search issues often involve competing for higher-level positions, where opportunities are few and competition fierce.
 We have the knowledge and resources to give our clients a competitive edge in the marketplace.

-Other of our 50+ clients, whether attorneys, entrepreneurs or executives, are bored and want to see what legitimate career options may be out there for them that will enable them to preserve their lifestyles.
+Other of our 50+ clients, and many of our 60+ clients, whether attorneys, entrepreneurs or executives, are bored and want to see what legitimate career options may be out there for them that will enable them to preserve their lifestyles.
 They are interested in pursuing second careers.

 The popular wisdom is that starting a new career means starting at the bottom or taking a pay cut.
 The popular wisdom is wrong.